Theobroma speciosum: Ecology

 The fruit of T. speciosum is a food source for primates and rodents.
 Its flowers are pollinated by flying insects.

 Uses

 Food

-The flesh of the fruit of is eaten by the Ka'apor and Tacana peoples.
+The flesh of the fruit is eaten by the Ka'apor and Tacana peoples.
 The seeds are used to make chocolate, and could also be used to make cocoa butter substitutes.

 The flowers are edible, and contain high concentrations of antioxidants.

 Hygiene

 The fruit capsules can be used to make soap and deodorant.

 Genetic resource

 As a crop wild relative, T. speciosum could be used as a source of genetic variability for T. cacao, which is widely cultivated for its cocoa beans.

 Ornamental

 T. speciosum is occasionally grown in gardens as an ornamental plant.

 Diseases

 Colletotrichum luxificum, a species of pathogenic fungus, can cause witch's broom disease in Theobroma speciosum.